Kim Kardashian’s Sex Tape 10th Anniversary: Her Biggest Dramas Since Then

 10. Kanye West is hospitalized — Nov.
 2016

-After a series of odd, outspoken rants during multiple concerts on his 2016 tour, Yeezy was hospitalized for 9 days UCLA Medical Center for reported extreme exhaustion and sleep deprivation.
+After a series of odd, outspoken rants during multiple concerts on his 2016 tour, Yeezy was hospitalized for 9 days at UCLA Medical Center on Nov.
+30, for reported extreme exhaustion and sleep deprivation.
 After his abnormal behavior, it was speculated that Kanye suffered a mental breakdown.
 However, it has never been confirmed that he had ever suffered from any mental illness.

 At the time of the sex tape’s release, Kim even attempted to sue to prevent the tape from being released.
 However, she ultimately ended up settling.
 Today, the sex tape has reportedly made hundreds of millions of dollars and is the most-watch x-rated tape ever.
 In fact, it has 210 million views, accounting for online, DVD and VividTV, according to TMZ.
 WOW.